balakarthikeyan/notes/questions/angular-notes.md

 - Observables provide a way to subscribe to and receive notifications when new data or events are emitted, enabling you to react to changes in real-time.

 ## Difference between Observables & Subjects ?
+It is a part of the Reactive Extensions for JavaScript (RxJS) library, which is included by default in Angular projects.
 Plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable) Subjects are multicast.

-- A Subject is like an observable but can be multicast to many Observers.
-Subjects are like Event Emitters: they maintain a registry of many listeners.
-- It is a part of the Reactive Extensions for JavaScript (RxJS) library, which is included by default in Angular projects.
+## Difference between cold observables and hot observables ?

+Cold Observables:

+A cold observable starts emitting values when a subscription is made.
+Each subscription to a cold observable triggers a separate execution of the observable's logic.
+The data stream is independent for each subscriber, and each subscriber receives the full sequence of emitted values from the beginning.
+Example Observable.

+Hot Observables:

+A hot observable emits values regardless of subscriptions.
+It starts emitting values immediately upon creation, and subscribers receive only values emitted after they subscribe.
+The data stream is shared among subscribers, and late subscribers may miss previously emitted values.
+Example Subject.

+## Difference between ng add and  npm install ?

+`ng add` is a convenient way to add Angular-specific packages or schematics to your project while automating the necessary setup steps.
+`npm install` is a general-purpose command used to install any package from the npm registry into your project, regardless of the specific framework or library being used.

+## What is DomSanitizer ?
+DomSanitizer, a service of Angular helps to prevent attackers from injecting malicious client-side scripts into web pages, which is often referred to as Cross-site Scripting or XSS.